RDFLib/pySHACL/README.md

 In the case of `ShapeLoadError` and `ConstraintLoadError`, see the `str()` string representation of the exception instance for the error message along with a link to the relevant section in the SHACL spec document.

 ## Compatibility
 PySHACL is a Python3 library.
 For best compatibility use Python v3.6 or greater.
-This library _**does not work**_ on Python v2.7.x or below.

-PySHACL v0.11.3 is the last release targeting compatibility with Python v3.5.
-PySHACL v0.12.0 and above _**does not work**_ on Python v3.5.x or below.
+Python3 v3.5 or below is _**not supported**_ and this library _**does not work**_ on Python v2.7.x or below.

-Use v0.11.3 if you need to run PySHACL on Python v3.5.
+PySHACL is now a PEP518 & PEP517 project, it uses `pyproject.toml` and `poetry` to manage dependencies, build and install.

+For best compatibility when installing from PyPI with `pip`, upgrade to pip v18.1.0 or above.
+  - If you're on Ubuntu 16.04 or 18.04, you will need to run `sudo pip3 install --upgrade pip` to get the newer version.

 ## Features